-So, are eggshells good for succulents?
-Yes, eggshells are good for succulent plants.
-Just wash the shells thoroughly to make them clean and free from pathogens that may get there is the first place.
+A quick answer is yes.
+Eggshells are good for succulent plants, as long as you wash them thoroughly to make them clean and free from pathogens that may get there is the first place.
 You can also soak them in hot water to make them safer.
 I have seen many succulent growers using eggshells and they don’t have any problem.

-How to Plant Succulents in Eggshells?
+How to plant succulents in eggshells?

 Planting succulents in eggshells is easy.
 You just need to remember the following simple steps.
-Before anything else, you need a half-dozen carton of eggs, a small succulent (enough to fill six eggshells) and a potting soil.
-You also going to need some tools such as butter knife, small spoon and spray bottle.
+Before anything else, you need a half-dozen carton of eggs, a small succulent (small enough to fit well into six eggshells) and a potting soil.
+You also need some tools such as butter knife, small spoon and spray bottle.

-1. Open the Eggshell
+1. Open the eggshell

-2. Wash the Eggshells
+2. Wash the eggshells with water

-3. Fill the Eggshells with Potting Soil
+3. Fill the eggshells with potting soil

-4. Plant the succulent
+4. Plant and water the succulent

 Also, make sure that the newly transferred succulents have access to light.
 Do not place them under direct sunlight because they can get sunburned or die.